Florida Panthers In The Florida Everglades

-The Florida panther is an endangered subspecies of cougar.
-The deforestation and spread of development brought on by European settlers was the original cause for the decline in the Florida panthers’ numbers.
-In the 1970s, there were only approximately 20 Florida panthers left in the wild.
+The Florida panther – Puma concolor coryi is an endangered subspecies of cougar.
+The deforestation and spread of development brought on by European settlers were the original cause of the decline in their numbers.
+In the 1970s, there were only approximately 20 left in the wild.
 Today, their numbers have increased to an estimated 200 in the wild.

-Today, panthers live in the forests and swamps of South Florida, these cats can be found in pinelands, hardwood hammocks, and mix swamp forests.
-Males panthers have a home range of 200 square miles on average, while females’ span less area, averaging about 75 square mile ranges.
-These are sometimes seen aboard an Everglades tour.
+Today, panthers live in the forests and swamps of South Florida, and these cats can be found in pinelands, hardwood hammocks, and mixed swamp forests.
+Male panthers have a home range of 200 square miles on average, while females span less area, averaging about 75 square miles.

-Size & AppearanceIf you manage to see some of these creatures aboard one of our Everglades National Park boat tours, their size will be most striking to you.
-Florida panthers are spotted at birth and typically have blue eyes.
-Male panthers can weigh up to 160 pounds (73 kg) while adult females weigh in at up to 100 pounds (45.5 kg.)
-On average, male panthers are 9.4% longer and 33.2% heavier than females because of their growth’s rapid rate and later maturity.
+If you manage to see some of these creatures aboard one of our Everglades boat rides, their size will be most striking to you.
+Florida panthers, which is an American cougar, are spotted at birth and typically have blue eyes.
+They can weigh up to 160 pounds, while adult females weigh up to 100 pounds.
+On average, males are 9.4% longer and 33.2% heavier than females because of their rapid growth rate and later maturity.

-DietThe Florida panther is a carnivore whose diet consists of small and large animals.
-Their smaller prey consists of hares, mice and waterfowl while their larger game includes while storks, deer, wild boar and the occasional alligator.
-In their place at the top of the food chain, these mammals help keep feral hog numbers in check, and deer, raccoon and other prey populations balanced and healthy.
+The Florida panther is a carnivore whose diet consists of small and large animals.
+Their smaller prey consists of hares, mice, and waterfowl, while their larger game includes white storks, deer, wild boar, and sometimes, alligators.
+In their place at the top of the food chain, these mammals help keep feral hog numbers in check and deer, raccoon, and other prey populations balanced and healthy.

 - In 1982, the Florida panther was named the state animal of Florida.

-- Panthers are nocturnal predators.
+- They are nocturnal predators.

 - The Florida panther is one of 32 subspecies of puma concolor.